floragunncom/search-guard-docs/kerberos.md

 As with [HTTP Basic Authentication](httpbasic.md), this flag determines how Search Guard should behave when no `Authorization` header is found in the HTTP request, or if this header does not equal `negotiate`.

 If set to true, Search Guard will send a response with status code 401 and a `WWW-Authenticate` header set to `Negotiate`.
 This will tell the client (browser) to resend the request with the `Authorization` header set.
 If set to false, Search Guard cannot extract the credentials from the request, and authentication will fail.
-Setting `challenging` to false thus only makes sense if the Kerberos credentials are sent in the inital request.
+Setting `challenge` to false thus only makes sense if the Kerberos credentials are sent in the inital request.

 As the name implies, setting `krb_debug` to true will output a lot of Kerberos specific debugging messages will be outputted to standard out.
 Use this if you encounter any problems with your Kerberos integration.